nbicocchi/learn-microservices/modules/tools/slides/1 - Spring ecosystem.md

 ![](images/trends-spring-vs-javaee.webp)

-Backend technologies (such as the Spring Framework) are also propelled by the massive increase in popularity of edge-cloud technologies and microservice architecture.[OReilly's Technology Trends for 2024](https://www.oreilly.com/radar/technology-trends-for-2024/) also shows how Java Technologies related to cloud software engineering and microservices architectures are currently relevant.
+Backend technologies (such as the Spring Framework) are also propelled by the **massive increase in popularity of edge-cloud technologies and microservice architecture**.
+[OReilly's Technology Trends for 2024](https://www.oreilly.com/radar/technology-trends-for-2024/) also shows how Java Technologies related to cloud software engineering and microservices architectures are currently relevant.